 NIS2 Compliance Solutions

 Monitor insider activity.
 Manage access.
 Respond to incidents.
-ALL-IN-ONE
+ALL IN ONE.

 What is NIS2?
 Directive (EU) 2022/2555, or NIS2, aims to enhance the overall level of cybersecurity within the European Union (EU) and ensure the resilience of networks and information systems of critical entities operating in the EU.